Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Public Service Loan Forgiveness

 If you’re a full-time employee of a qualifying organization, you may be eligible to have your remaining loan balance forgiven.
 This can happen after you've made 120 qualifying payments (at least 10 years' worth of monthly payments).
-To qualify for PSLF, you must pay your student loans through an income-driven repayment plan.
+You must pay your student loans through a qualifying repayment plan.

 Teacher loan forgiveness